evanbowman/EBL/README.md

 # EB LISP

 ## Introduction
 EBL is a LISP dialect, inspired by Scheme and Clojure.
 Easily embeddable as a scripting language for C++, the environment also supports an interactive top level.
 EBL compiles fast, to efficient bytecode.
-Language specification.

 #### Implementation status
 - [x] First-class functions and closures